Two Materials students to visit MIT for a semester

 His research will focus on testing a new range of electrolytes for Lithium-ion batteries, which were developed by a former PhD student (Dr Gustavo Hobold).
 Benedikt plans to test the efficiency of these electrolytes in fuel cells.

-Benedikt comments, "I’m really looking forward to my semester at MIT because I have the opportunity to go dig deep into a materials research topic in my master's project, but also explore new topics in science and engineering that relate to materials in my three courses: Engineering Apollo, and Climate Science, and Quantum Computation."
+Benedikt comments, "I’m really looking forward to my semester at MIT because I have the opportunity to dig deep into a materials research topic in my master's project and explore new topics in science and engineering related to materials in my three courses: Engineering Apollo, Climate Science, and Quantum Computation."

 Sigurd comments, "It will be exciting to experience a different culture, both regarding the university environment at MIT and Boston/USA as a whole.

-I look forward to learning more about Refractory High Entropy Alloys and how to use the different lab equipment that the Tasan group has for alloy casting and characterisation.
-Lastly, I look forward to bringing these experiences back to Imperial when I return to the Department of Materials for Spring term."
+I look forward to learning more about Refractory High-Entropy Alloys and how to use the different lab equipment that the Tasan group has for alloy casting and characterisation.
+Lastly, I look forward to bringing these experiences back to Imperial when I return to the Department of Materials for the Spring term."

 His research focused on finding a greener way to make fertiliser, as current processes use a lot of energy and create a lot of pollution.
 He looked at using small, efficient devices that run on clean energy to make fertiliser where it's needed.
 Haldrian investigated how certain materials, called transition metal oxides, can help change nitrogen gas into fertiliser in a way that's more eco-friendly.